ParadoxZero/blog/_posts/2025-03-16-is-vim-worth-it.md

 * It's pretty damn cool!

 Very compelling, and it does look cool seeing all the commandline jutsu I see people do in office.
-So naturally I too succumb to peer pressure, and decided decided.
+So naturally I too succumb to peer pressure, and decided.
 You know what, I also want to be a haxxor.

 ## Choosing Vim(NeoVim) over Emacs